micromastery/micromastery.github.io/_posts/2024-01-30-meet-your-digital-dream-team-revolutionizing-tech-world-with-ai.md

 # llm=OpenAI(model_name="gpt-3.5-turbo-instruct", temperature=0.7)
 ```

 You can also integrate multiple tools like search, Wolfram Alpha, YouTube, Google Drive, and more, available in langchain.
 Here's the exciting part: You're not limited to just these tools.
-Crew AI enables you to code your own custom tools which is not in the scope of this blog post.
+Crew AI enables you to code your own custom tools, to learn how to do so, check out the tutorial [here](https://micromastery.github.io/posts/customizing-llms-with-langchain-text-to-speech/).

 Remember to set your OpenAI API key if using OpenAI models.